 DNA

-This new technology is colloquially called a “SNP Chip” and has been commercialised by PAG as Sheep50K.
+This new technology is colloquially called a "SNP Chip" and has been commercialised by Zoetis as Sheep50K.
 It has been in development for some years, but has hit the headlines in Sheep since the sequencing of the Ovine genome in 2008.
 Sheep50K makes use of all 50,000 marker results for each trait of every animal tested.

 The results of the Sheep50K test will be delivered as an mBV or Molecular Breeding Value.
 In essence, the results should seem familiar and will look very similar to traditional eBV’s (estimated breeding values from SIL, Sheep Improvement Limited).
 They are expressed in the units of a trait; e.g. kg’s for Weaning Weight; and can be interpreted in much the same way.
 The key difference between the two is that while an eBV is an indication of “the value of an animal as a genetic parent”.
 An mBV is a prediction of the animal’s breeding value based on an animal’s DNA-marker profile.